sidaroz/ReactQuiz/README.md

 # ReactQuiz
-Lap 3 Project Week - online quiz game in React.
+## Lap 3 Project Week - online quiz game in React.

 In the project directory, you can run:

-npm start
+`docker compose up`

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.